xenify-io/litepaper/README.md

 - 90% of the recycled ETH throughout each daily cycle will be used to purchase XNF, with 100% of the acquired XNF being burned.

-- These burning mechanisms operate immutably after each daily auction or recycling participation, eliminating counterparty risk associated with relying on a third party to initiate the buyback and burn processes.
+- The burning mechanisms within our protocol are meticulously crafted to execute immutably and automatically after each daily auction or recycling participation, thereby nullifying the counterparty risk and mitigating potential issues of front-running that could arise if a third party were required to initiate the buyback and burn processes.

 <br>